Antisemitism, Hanukkah, and Romans 9-11 – Casey D. Bell

 THE LAW AND GRACE OF GOD

-The word law in the Torah means the teaching or pathway of God.
+The word Law in the Torah means the teaching or pathway of God.
 Noah found grace in the eyes of God in the earliest pages of history (Genesis 6:8).
 That same grace is exemplified in the Messiah’s atonement for our sins.
-The law is written on our hearts by grace (Jeremiah 31:31-33; Ezekiel 34:25-31; 36:24-30), and the Holy Spirit enables the fruit of obedience in our lives (Matthew 5:17-20; Deuteronomy 30:5-14; Romans 7:12; Ephesians 2:10).
+The Law is written on our hearts by grace (Jeremiah 31:31-33; Ezekiel 34:25-31; 36:24-30), and the Holy Spirit enables the fruit of obedience in our lives (Matthew 5:17-20; Deuteronomy 30:5-14; Romans 7:12; Ephesians 2:10).

-THE PATHWAY AND PRACTICES OF FAITH
+THE FEASTS OF THE LORD AND THE FRUIT OF FAITH

-Yeshua came teaching, preaching, and doing good works.
-As His followers, we have the same mission to tikkun olam (repair the world).
-The fruit of a believing life includes studying the Word of God, an active prayer life, tithing, giving, doing good works, living righteously, and having fellowship with other believers.
+The New Covenant teaches that believers are grafted into a Jewish root, and the blessing of Abraham has come to the Gentiles.
+The blessing is a gift of God that can be found in Shabbat (Sabbath) and in celebrating the Feasts of the Lord.
+(Genesis 2:1-3; Exodus 16:13-26; 31:12-17; Leviticus 23; Ephesians 2:11-22; Romans 11:13-36; Galatians 3:10-14; 1 Corinthians 5:7-8; Zechariah 14:16-21; Isaiah 2:1-4; 66:5-24).
+The fruit of a believing life includes studying the Word of God, an active prayer life, giving, doing good works, living righteously, and having fellowship with other believers.
 (2 Corinthians 6:14-7:1; Romans 12:1-2; 1 Thessalonians 4:3-7; Hebrews 12:14; Matthew 6:1-21; Joshua 1:8-9; Ephesians 6:18; Genesis 14:17-20; Malachi 3:10-11; Galatians 6:6-10; Matthew 5:16; Ephesians 2:10; 1 Corinthians 3:14; 1 Peter 1:13-19; Revelation 22:12).

 THE FELLOWSHIP OF BELIEVERS